gabrielcedran/rocketseat-reactjs-chapter1/README.md

 In the configutations search for editor.fontFamily and set it to `JetBrains Mono`.

-## Booting up a new project from scratch (without create-react-app)
+## Booting up a new project foundation from scratch (without create-react-app)

 ### Create the project's base structure